C0sm0cats/VideoMosaic/README.md

 8. **Resource Cleanup:** Finally, it releases the resources by closing all video captures and destroying the display window.

 ## Usage
-To use the script, simply specify the paths to your video files in the `video_files` list and run the script using Python.
+To use the script, simply specify the paths to your video files in the `video_paths` list and run the script using Python.
 Ensure you have the necessary libraries installed, including numpy and OpenCV.

 ### Grid and Fullscreen Display

 - Videos are displayed in a resizable grid.
-- Clicking on a video toggles it into fullscreen mode.
-A second click returns to the grid display.
+- Clicking on a video opens it in VLC.

-### Mouse Callback

-- A mouse callback `mouse_callback` is used to handle user clicks and toggle between fullscreen and grid modes.

 ## Example
 Here's an example of how to run the script: